aplai168/database-structures/README.md

   - [ ] What is the time complexity of the above functions?

 ### 3. [Graph]
+Graphs consists of nodes (often referred to as vertices) and edges (often referred to as arcs) that connect the nodes.
+Unlike trees, graphs are not necessarily hierarchical.
+Graphs can be undirected, which means that the relationship of any 2 nodes connected by an edge is a symmetrical relationship, or they can be directed, which means there is an asymmetrical relationship between nodes that are connected by an edge.
+You will be implementing an undirected graph.

 ![Graph image]

+#### A graph would be great for....
+Representing how a collection of websites (or the entire world wide web) link to each other.

 * Implement a `graph` class, in pseudoclassical style, with the following properties:
   - [ ] It is an undirected graph.
 It does not have to be 'connected'.